 The ECS Commissioners operate within the complex legislative framework of the national applied laws.
-Victoria passed the Education and Care Services National Law Act 2010 (ECSNL) and each state and territory passed legislation applying the national law to their jurisdiction, or enacted corresponding legislation, with some variations to accommodate local requirements.
-The Education and Care Services National Regulations 2011 amplify the ECSNL.
+Victoria passed the Education and Care Services National Law Act 2010 (ECSNL) and each state and territory passed legislation applying the law to their jurisdiction, or enacted corresponding legislation, with some variations to accommodate local requirements.
+The Education and Care Services National Regulations (ECS Regulations) amplify the ECSNL.

-Sections 263 and 264 of the ECSNL apply the Commonwealth Privacy Act 1988 and Freedom of Information Act 1982 as laws of participating jurisdictions for the purposes of the National Quality Framework.
+Sections 263 and 264 of the ECSNL apply the Commonwealth Privacy Act 1988 (Privacy Act) and Freedom of Information Act 1982 (FOI Act) as laws of participating jurisdictions for the purposes of the NQF.
 In applying these Commonwealth laws, the states and territories set aside their own privacy and information laws for the purposes of the NQF.
-Section 282 of the ECSNL in combination with ECS Regulation 222 applies the Commonwealth Ombudsman Act 1976 to the Australian Children's Education and Care Quality Authority (ACECQA).
+Section 282 of the ECSNL in combination with regulation 222 of the ECS Regulations applies the Commonwealth Ombudsman Act 1976 to the Australian Children's Education and Care Quality Authority (ACECQA).

-The three Commonwealth Acts are modified by Part 6.2 Divisions 1, 2, and 4 of the National Regulations and confer specified jurisdiction on the ECS Commissioners.
+The 3 Commonwealth Acts are modified by Divisions 1, 2 and 4 of Part 6.2 of the ECS Regulations and confer specified jurisdiction on the ECS Commissioners.

-The National Law established ACECQA and early childhood education and care Regulatory Authorities in each of the eight Australian states and territories (collectively - the NQF agencies) to implement and manage the national system.
+The National Law established ACECQA and early childhood education and care Regulatory Authorities in each of the eight Australian states and territories (collectively the NQF agencies) to implement and manage the national system.

-ACECQA oversees the implementation of the NQF and works with all governments to provide guidance, resources, and services to improve outcomes for children in education and care services.
-State and territory Regulatory Authorities are responsible for granting education and care provider and service approvals, undertaking quality assessment and rating of services, and ensuring services meet their obligations under the ECSNL and associated Regulations.
+ACECQA supports the implementation of the NQF and works with all governments to provide guidance, resources and services to improve outcomes for children in education and care services.
+State and territory Regulatory Authorities are responsible for granting education and care provider and service approvals, undertaking quality assessment and rating of services, and ensuring services meet their obligations under the ECSNL and ECS Regulations.

-The NQF Agencies and the NQF regulated education and care sector
+The NQF agencies and the NQF regulated education and care sector

-The eight state and territory Regulatory Authorities are identified in their respective jurisdictional legislation.
+The 8 state and territory Regulatory Authorities are identified in their respective jurisdictional legislation.
 In most cases the Regulatory Authority is defined as the person heading the government department that has responsibility for early childhood education and care.
-Administrative units within the relevant departments carry out the day to day functions of the Regulatory Authorities.
-Details are at

-Attachment 1 to this Report.
+Administrative units within the relevant departments carry out the day-to-day functions of the Regulatory Authorities.
+Details are at Attachment 1 to this Report.

-Together with ACECQA, state and territory Regulatory Authorities regulate and support a total of 16,986 approved education and care services and 7,270 approved providers across Australia under the National Quality Framework1.
+Together with ACECQA, state and territory Regulatory Authorities were regulating and supporting a total of 17,332 approved education and care services and 7,226 approved providers across Australia under the NQF1 as at 30 June 2023.

-The vast majority - 97% - of these services are centre based services.
+The vast majority of these services - 97% at 30 June 2023 - were centre-based services.
 They include most long day care, preschool and outside school hours care services that are delivered at a centre.
-Tasmanian preschools/kindergartens and most preschools/kindergartens in Western Australia that are outside the scope of the NQF, as well as other services that aren't regulated under the National Law, are not included in the data.
+The data does not include Tasmanian preschools/kindergartens and most preschools/ kindergartens in Western Australia that are outside the scope of the NQF, as well as other services that are not regulated under the National Law.

-Three percent of the services are family day care service delivered through a network of educators operating from residences and other approved venues.
+The remainder of the services were family day care service delivered through a network of educators operating from residences and other approved venues.
 They are sometimes known as family day care schemes and they are administered and supported by central coordination units.